Quantum Nonlocality under Latency Constraints: Multi-Step Latency-Constrained (LC) Games

 \subsection{Single-input single-output (SISO) LC games}

-Although simple LC games extend Bell inequalities by relaxing the latency constraint, it only assumes a single round of communication between the parties.
-To include multiple rounds of communication, we need to define a special class of $\tau$-step LC games: \begin{dfn} A $\tau$-step LC game $(\mathcal V, \pi,\ell)$ is \textbf{single-input single-output (SISO)} if $\forall t > 0$, $S_i^{(t)}$ are singletons and $\forall t < \tau$, $A_i^{(t)}$ are singletons. \end{dfn} That is, the parties only receive inputs in the very beginning at time step 0, and they only give outputs at the very end at time step $\tau$.
+We would like to consider a special class of $\tau$-step LC games where there are multiple rounds of communication, but each party only has a single input and output: \begin{dfn} A $\tau$-step LC game $(\mathcal V, \pi,\ell)$ is \textbf{single-input single-output (SISO)} if $S_i^{(t)}$ is a singleton for all $i \in [n]$ and $t > 0$, and $A_i^{(t)}$ is a singleton for all $i \in [n]$ and $t < \tau$. \end{dfn} That is, the parties only receive inputs in the very beginning at time step 0, and they only give outputs at the very end at time step $\tau$.
 In between they are able to transmit information to each other, but they do not receive inputs or give outputs.
-Therefore this is almost equivalent to conventional nonlocal games, the only difference being the addition of a latency function.
 For conciseness, we will define